TheNewStyles/Resume/README.md

 # resume
 HTML5/CSS3 resume and portfolio

-This is a responsive resume with Education, Experiance, and Skills section.
+This is a responsive resume with sections for Education, Experiance, and Skills.
+(I don't always keep this up to date though but you get the idea)

 View this live at https://thenewstyles.github.io/resume/.